-A PEFA Climate assessment is at the discretion of country authorities, as documented in a request letter from the relevant authority and communicated to the PEFA Secretariat.
-A PEFA Climate assessment carried out as part of a regular PEFA assessment will undergo the same review process as that in place for PEFA assessment to qualify for a PEFA Check (the PEFA Secretariat's quality assurance process).
+The decision to carry out a PEFA Climate assessment should be requested by the government, as documented in a request letter from the relevant authority and communicated to the PEFA Secretariat.
+PEFA Climate assessments carried out as part of a regular PEFA assessment will undergo the same review process in place for PEFA assessments necessary to qualify for a PEFA Check (the PEFA Secretariat's quality assurance process).
 The guidelines are presented on the PEFA website (www.pefa.org).